 - Presence of a criminal activity or present incarceration

 - Mental illness that threatens the safety of the child

 Though some disabilities may affect the capacity of a parent to provide adequate care for a child, disability alone does not qualify a parent as unfit.
 These and any other factors that indicate past or potential physical, emotional or mental endangerment of the child can be used to help a judge determine whether the parents are fit or unfit.

 Child custody hearings are a mandatory part of the divorce process.
 Child custody cases should also be filed if the parents are unmarried and would like a legally binding allocation of parental responsibilities.
 Whether divorcing or unmarried, the parents may work together to create a plan through mediation with the assistance of legal representation.

 When the two parties cannot come to a compromise, they may file for a court-ordered arrangement.
 In the event of suspected child abuse, neglect, or domestic violence, filing a child custody case should happen as soon as possible to protect the safety of the child and yourself.

-No matter the specifics of your situation, it's imperative to seek legal counsel.
+No matter the specifics of your situation, it’s imperative to seek legal counsel.
 A child custody attorney will help you navigate the process and build a case that will lead to the best possible outcome for your child.
-At our Colorado Springs family law firm, we pride ourselves on strong attorney-client relationships.
+At our family law firm in Colorado Springs, we pride ourselves on strong attorney-client relationships.
 We understand any changes to the family structure can be stressful and emotional and should be treated with delicate care.
 Contact us today to book a consultation and begin your journey for the well-being of you and your child.